 EA’s Skate series did further damage: skateboarding games tended to attract a modest but dedicated audience, and Skate, the mechanics of which were considered more realistic, divided the player base.

-The fact that Tony Hawk is no longer working with Activision seems a pretty clear statement of intent (or lack thereof) from both parties: Activision own the license, preventing Hawk from working on a project with someone else, and seem unlikely to work on a game without his blessing, given the influence of the renowned skater on the game’s audience.
+The fact that Tony Hawk is no longer working with Activision seems a pretty clear statement of intent (or lack thereof) from both parties: Activision own the license, preventing Hawk from working on a project with someone else but seem unlikely to work on a game without his blessing, given the influence of the skater of the audience.

-The once divided playerbase of skating games now seems scattered to the wind.
-The morsel of good news for fans is that, with the niche uncontested, a studio may see an opportunity to capitalise on an audience hungry for a quality skate boarding game.
+The once divided player base of skating games seems scattered to the wind.
+The morsel of good news for fans is that, with the niche uncontested, a studio may see an opportunity to capitalise on an audience hungry for a quality skateboarding game.